with all that's new at My-Island-Jamaica, Click Here to subscribe

 My mother was born and raised in Kingston, but has been living in the states for the last 30 years.

-We return to JA every year for holiday and lately have been staying in resorts.
+We return to Jamaica every year for holiday and lately have been staying in resorts.

 We always like to make up "goodie bags" for about 5 people that work in the hotel that we make a connection with, just as a thank you.